ion-fusion/fusion-java/README.md

 It is now an independent Apache-licensed project led by current and former Amazonians.

 > [!IMPORTANT]
-> This repository is under active development, preparing for a public consumption.
+> This repository is under active development, preparing for public consumption.
 The language
 > itself is largely stable, but expect significant changes to Java APIs and packaging as we
 > renovate everything for public development and use.